dyatchenko/ServiceBrokerListener/README.md

 # ServiceBrokerListener
-Component which receives SQL Server table changes to your .net code.
+Component which receives SQL Server table changes into your .net code.

 You can test it by yourself: http://sbl.azurewebsites.net